imandra-ai/imandra-docs/notebooks-src/Introduction.md

 ---
 # Introduction

 *This introduction is designed to give you a brief and high-level overview of Imandra and some sample use cases.
-If you'd prefer to start "from the beginning", take a look at [A Quick Tour of Imandra](A%20Quick%20Tour%20of%20Imandra.md).*
+If you'd prefer to start from the beginning, take a look at [A Quick Tour of Imandra](A%20Quick%20Tour%20of%20Imandra.md).*

 Imandra is a programming language and an automated reasoning engine which you can use to create models/programs and reason about them.
-Imandra uses OCaml as the input language - we've given its "pure" subset a mechanized formal semantics allowing Imandra to automatically translate the code into mathematical logic and analyze it using a variety of cutting-edge techniques.
-Imandra is very special in several important ways, here are just a few:
+Imandra uses "pure" subset of Caml as the input language (we call it Imandra Modeling Language or "IML").
+IML has a mechanized formal semantics allowing Imandra to automatically translate the code into mathematical logic and analyze it using a variety of cutting-edge techniques:

-- It's built on many breakthroughs that eliminate manual work that was historically required (e.g. using academic tools).
+- It's built on many breakthroughs that eliminate the manual work that was historically required.
 Traditionally, logical analysis of code for industrial applications required a PhD - with Imandra, you just write code and properties you wish to analyze, and Imandra does the work.
 - It contains a myriad of techniques that are required for "real world" industrial applications of automated reasoning that would typically be implemented in disparate tools.
-- It's cloud-native - to scale to "real-world" applications, we've had to do a lot of engineering which you can now access via APIs and integrate into your products.
+- It's cloud-native - to scale to "real world" applications, we've had to do a lot of engineering which you can now access via APIs and integrate into your products.

 ![Imandra Core Overview](https://storage.googleapis.com/imandra-notebook-assets/imandra-core-process.svg)